sav-che/TL-2/Authors/Almquist, Ernst Bernhard {std. E.B. Almq.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 83](https://www.biodiversitylibrary.org/item/103858#page/95/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 83](https://www.biodiversitylibrary.org/page/33264810) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Almquist, Ernst Bernhard {std.
 E.B.
 Almq.}|first entry]] for this author

 ### Author

 \* Almquist, Ernst Bernhard (1852-1946), Swedish physician and lichenologist, uncle of E.G. Almquist, brother of S.O.I.
 Almquist, studied medicine at Uppsala from 1870, med. kand.
 1875, med.lic.
 Karolinska Institut in Stockholm 1881, Dr. med.
-1882, town-physician at Göteborg, professor of hygiene at the Karolinska Institut 1891-1917, physician on the Vega expedition 1878-1888. (*E.B.
-Almq.*).
+1882, town-physician at Göteborg, professor of hygiene at the Karolinska Institut 1891-1917, physician on the Vega expedition 1878-1888.
+**Abbreviated name**: *E.B.
+Almq.*

 #### Herbarium and types